retooth2/xenharmlib/doc/quickstart.rst

     ^#

-Naturals have their own index system that is closely related to the 'roman numeral system' but starting from 0 instead of 1.
+Naturals have their own index system that is closely related to the 'Roman numeral system' but starting from 0 instead of 1.
 In western piano terms: The natural index of a note is the number of successive *white* key presses from the first natural to the note while ignoring the accidental of the note: